MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-basics2.md

 ##### See the usage calculation for the query

 On the query page, you can see how units are calculated for the query that you are defining.
-To see this, select the tooltip:
+To see the calculation, select the tooltip:

 ![query cost tooltip](../images/wpa/tutorials/estimated-query-cost-tooltip.png)